 - Saying the room is full while it’s actually empty

 - Saying the room is empty while there is actually a meeting there

-By coincidence the error rate for both of them is the same at 7%
+By coincidence the error rate for both of them is the same.

 The first one worries us less as somebody would probably hijack the room anyway 😉 The second one is more serious, as we may be forcing our colleagues to walk quite a long distance just to find out the room is taken anyway.

 The models themselves, even tuned to the maximum with the most clever automated hyperparameter searching, are powerless without defining proper variables.
 Actually, that’s one of the most beautiful parts of the modeling, as it requires human thinking and can’t be replaced with automatic parameters grid search.
 The features I used for modelling are a mixture of sensor data together with weather (temperature, humidity, pressure, etc.), some seasonalities and natural correlators like, for example, the probability of taking a certain day off.
 However, I was quite surprised that the model based solely on sensors could achieve accuracies of 0.85 (cross-validated mean accuracy) and 0.84 (final test accuracy).

 The interesting question is, what is the minimal number of sensors and what types of sensors improve the prediction the most (excluding the obvious, like occupancy PIR sensor)?
 Among our explored types, the sound is the winner.

 The model using only this one variable has a test accuracy of 0.79.
 Some people may suggest our team is quite talkative (and they say data scientist aren’t sociable!) ;).
 Our Team members may suggest the sensor was placed quite close to my desk… For sure audio recording analysis could help with both hypotheses.

 In terms of raw sensors data, they were quite a challenge – and not only because we changed our room three times this year.
 The sensors themselves are quite temperamental and they require some preliminary outliers detection and removal.
 Below you can see the temperature chart: